eldorplus/vue-octicon/README.md

 ### Global variable

-The component class is exposed as `window.VueAwesome`.
+The component class is exposed as `window.VueOcticon`.

 ## Local development